DeWitt Clinton High School (10X440)

 About

 DeWitt Clinton High School offers a wide variety of pathways where students choose their program of interest, exposing students to college readiness and vocational job training.
 There are Seven Pathway Programs that exist within DWC.
 Pathway programs are 4 year course sequences provide college credit and prepare students for professional certification exams.
 These exams are taken at the conclusion of their 3rd year in high school.
 In order to prepare students for true career readiness, each program consists of an after school component designed to prepare students for job training and entry level positions within industry.
 All Programs offer students the opportunity to obtain onsite paid internships in their 11th and 12th grade years.
 Students apply to each program in middle school, understanding that each program provides C.C.I. = College Credits.
 Certification Exams.
 Internships.
 DWC Pathways include: Macy Honors, Computer Science, Health Professions & Agriculture, Dance, Visual Art, and Music Production.
 In addition, Macy Honors Students can select an elective experience in Engineering, Business, Music, and Visual Arts.
 Students receive chrome books and utilize google classroom.
 Students graduate with two years of college credits via DWC's offerings of college courses including College Board Advanced Placement (AP), Syracuse University Project Advance (SUPA), Project Lead the Way (PLTW), and Lehman College Now Courses.
+We are part of the Career Readiness and Modern Youth Apprenticeship (CRMYA) pilot, which helps us support career readiness for all our students.
+We have courses that help our ninth and tenth graders explore their career interests and develop readiness skills.
+Our students can apply for apprenticeships in tech, finance, and business, which allows them to earn and learn while in high school.

 Teachers with more than 3 years of experience: 58%